 And as these greens, so the leftist parties manage to distract their populace.
 Socio-cultural divides as identity politics, cancel culture or stigmatisation of the right becomes the raison d’être of the day, whilst being blind for the polarisation and violence they bring about with for instance BLM in the USA or just general rising tensions in polarisation.
 But hey, at least we get to feel good about ourselves.
 Well, superior even, as these blind woke are anything but awake, sleepwalking the establishment agenda.
 The majority of the left nowadays has become lost and out of touch with its traditional economic-political battle, as the followers have been silenced, divided and conquered in socio-cultural battles breading cultural desctruction.

-And before the right starts touting their horn over these lost socialists or commies (titles not even deserving as that political-economic agenda is mostly history) and participate in the socio-cultural divide by either attacking them or defending what we have now, know that what we have has nothing to do with capitalism either.
+And before the right starts touting their horn over these lost socialists or commies, these are titles not even deserving from their perspective as that political-economic agenda of more equal redistribution is mostly history and your perspective of authoritarianism that disrupts markets creating unequality… is beyond their grasp.
+You will only participate in a socio-cultural divide by either attacking them or erroneously defending what we have now as capetalism and know that what we have has nothing to do with capitalism either.
 The financial sector and the multinational are the results of a lack of a free market in money and immigrants a result of western military or economic powerplay abroad which makes it our responsibility too.
 Liberal, socialist, capitalist and apparently green ideology now too has little to do with their traditional ideas if you vote centric/establishment in support of an agenda that undermines these principles.
 You have to go to the growing fringes to find any understanding and opposition to the neoliberal/neocon agenda.
 As these growing fringes will always be kept out of government though, do we end up at the point where voting only helps legitimise these apparent democratic institutions?

 Just look at the sweeping victory of Mark Rutte’s liberal establishment party VVD in The Netherlands in spite many a scandal to the democratic spirit over recent years.
 He now even has D66, the biggest electoral winner, to join him by his side.
 Globalism for the wins.
 PvdD on the left, FvD on the right or the rare individual like Pieter Omtzigt in the middle (from establishmentarian party CDA) will all be marginalised as the mediapolitical narrative wins the crowd again and again.
 As D66 leader Kaag gets pushed forward by mediapolitcal narratives she will most likely be a key player in the coming years.
 But, just as the neolibs pushed Macron forward… what future does it hold for the people after the establishment has saved itself?
 It tends to get worse.